dogoncouch/siemstress/README.md

 ## Introduction

 ### Description
-Siemstress is a suite of CLI tools for managing log events, and automating event analysis.
-It comes with three programs: siemparse, siemquery, and siemtrigger..
+Siemstress is a lightweight but powerful security information and event management (SIEM) system.
+It uses a database and a suite of CLI tools for managing log events, and automating event analysis.
+It comes with three programs: siemparse, siemquery, and siemtrigger.

 ### Overview